gabenespoli/entrainment/README.md

 | `en_epoch`                | Epochs an EEG struct using [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) based on portcodes which are specified with keywords.
 This function in particular is highly specialized for the current study, and will require lots of editing to work for a different study.                                                                                                 |
 | `en_dipfit`               | Wrapper on [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) functions for dipole fitting using the Boundary Element Model (BEM).                                                                                                                                                                                                                                           |

-<a name="analysis-functions-general-eeg-analysis"></a>
+<a name="analysis-functions-general-analysis"></a>

-#### General EEG Analysis
+#### General Analysis

-Some EEG-related functions for preprocessing and spectral analysis that will work outside of this project.
+Some mostly EEG-related functions for preprocessing and spectral analysis that will work outside of this project.

 | Function                  | Description                                                                                                                                                                                                                                       |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |